 The third and final Fairy Bottle is given to you by Dampé for completing the “Heart Shortage” Chamber Dungeon challenge.

-The challenge tasks you with creating a dungeon shaped like a bottle and completing it with just three hearts.
-Before you can take on the three-shovel rated challenge, you’ll have to finish all one and two-shovel rated challenges (eight total).
+The challenge requires that you create a dungeon shaped like a bottle and complete it with only three hearts.
+Before you are allowed to go through the three-shovel rated test, you must successfully complete all one and two-shovel rated challenges.
+There are eight of these.

 Fairies must be manually released

-You’ll find fairies at Great Fairy Fountains.
-Minibosses and select powerful enemies in dungeons also drop fairies when defeating.
-Simply wave a bottle next to the fluttering fairies to seal them inside.
+You’ll discover that there are many fairies at Great Fairy Fountains.
+Minibosses and elite and influential opponents that lurk in dungeons also drop fairies when they are defeated.
+All you need to do is wave a bottle next to the fluttering fairies to secure them inside.